adrsch/stride-pce/README.md

 This fork will get my custom scripting language SeqScript in it at some point.
 Right now it's game-side, not engine side, except some small bits.
 Or I could make it a separate extension.
 Not sure yet.

-Scenes and entities have commands attached to them in a lookup table.
+Scenes and entities have commands attached to them.
 (I could make this an attribute for ease of use...)

 ```